DeveloperMindset123/Hello_World/README.md

-# Android Prework - *Simple Todo*
+# Android Prework - *Hello World*

 Submitted by: **Ayan Das**

-**Simple Todo** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello World** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **4** hours spent in total